Basic concepts¶

 - contentType: audio

-destination: supplemental_property_add
+destination: supplemental_property

 switching_set: '2'

-- manifest_edit.plugins.supplemental_property_add: null
+- manifest_edit.plugins.mpd.descriptor_add: null

 -->